CorradoMotta/ASV_interface/README.md

 ### OpenSSL

-To be able to use the maps, however, OpenSSL needs to be installed as well on the local machine with the following steps:
+To be able to use the maps OpenSSL needs to be installed as well on the local machine and not only in Qt.
+You can go to the [OpenSSL](https://slproweb.com/products/Win32OpenSSL.html) website and download it using the installer.
+The file name should be something similar to

-1. Run the MaintenanceTool and install the OpenSSL package in "Developer and Designer tools >  OpenSSL 1.1.x"
-2. Check which version of OpenSSL was used for the Qt build with qDebug using the C ++ code below
+`Win64 OpenSSL v1.1.1s`.

+If you do not know if OpenSSL is already installed or which version to install, you can use the C ++ code below by following the steps below:
+1. Create a new Qt project (type: Application - Qt > Qt Quick Application).
+Leave default options until `Kit Selection`, there you can chose the MinGW compiler.
+2. Expand Sources folder and open `main.cpp`
+3. Replace the code there with the one below
+4. Run it in debug mode
+5. Check what is getting printed in the console

-3. If the second line is false and the third is an empty string, go to OpenSSL website and download the most similar release and use the installer: https://slproweb.com/products/Win32OpenSSL.html
+If the second line is false and the third is an empty string, go to OpenSSL website and download the most similar release.
-4. Reboot Qt Creator to make changes effective

 __C++ code to check the OpenSSL version:__